Ranthambore – an astounding tête-à-tête with tiger (2017)

 5) Pramanshu – gabru of the gang, our bodyguard in case tiger attacked us

-So, the dates were fixed, hotel was booked, bags were packed and confectionery items were bought for the trip.
-We rehearsed the itinerary, re-emphasized the on timing and a day before the travel, slept on time.
+So, the dates were fixed, the hotel was booked, bags were packed and confectionery items were bought for the trip.
+We rehearsed the itinerary, re-emphasized the timing, and a day before the travel slept on time.

 Route to be taken: Gurgaon – Bhiwadi – Alwar – Dausa – Lalsot – Sawai Madhopur – Ranthambore

-We decided to leave home by 5am so as to reach Ranthambore on time.
+We decided to leave home by 5 am so as to reach Ranthambore on time.
 As usual, we got up late by 4.15 am.
 In order to leave on time, Ravinder and Ansh skipped having a bath.
-Its winters, skipping it is no big deal.
+It’s winter, skipping it is no big deal.
 Tigers don’t bath daily, do they?
-Amidst all pushing, packing and getting ready, we didn’t realize when it was 5 am.
+Amidst all pushing, packing, and getting ready, we didn’t realize when it was 5 am.
 Why do we have to always rush against time?
-Perhaps we love the chase more than the calm, easy going way.
+Perhaps we love the chase more than the calm, easy-going way.

 So, once we picked up Nisha and Pramanshu at 5.15 am, I pressed the gas pedal of XUV to account for the delay.
 In spite of being so early in the morning, NH-8 was packed.
 It looked as if everyone was going towards Jaipur.
 We were hungry too as none of us had breakfast so early.
-Once we crossed Manesar toll, traffic soon dispersed and our car paced into triple digits.
+Once we crossed the Manesar toll, traffic soon dispersed and our car paced into triple digits.
 In a jiffy, we reached Bhiwadi – Alwar toll road.
 As we crossed Bhiwadi, the streaks of sunlight peeping through the clouds vanished and we encountered dense fog.
 The visibility dropped and XUV calmed down to 60 kmph.
-I started getting worried as we had plans to buy tickets of sanctuary from current window, which opens at 13.00 hrs.
-Ranthambore was good 290 kms away.
-Time showed 6.30 am.
+I started getting worried as we had plans to buy tickets for the sanctuary from the current window, which opens at 13.00 hrs.
+Ranthambore was a good 290 km away.
+The time showed 6.30 am.

 I always hated Hyundai Creta for no reason.
-To me its just like an apple iphone – expensive for no apparent reason.
-However, this time, a new white creta zoomed passed us at high speed, must be driving around 100 kmph.
+To me, it’s just like an apple iPhone – expensive for no apparent reason.
+However, this time, a new white creta zoomed past us at high speed, must be driving around 100 kmph.
 Since all tail lights were glowing clearly, I decided to follow it rather than driving blindly in fog.
 In order to chase it, I too increased the speed.
 I must admit, Creta was being driven at very high speed and at times it looked dangerous.
 Safety first…what went wrong…speed thrills, but kills…. all these jargons banged inside my head.
 Soon, I preferred to drive cautiously by myself than chase Creta blindly.
 During this brief stint of cat and mouse chase, we covered more than 30 km in less than 20 mins.
-Soon, we crossed Alwar around 8am.
+Soon, we crossed Alwar around 8 am.

 I was damn hungry and wanted to have tea too.
 My gang was more interested in having cake and chips now, followed up by proper breakfast later.
 They won.
 Munching on snacks in the car, we reached Lalsot by 10.45 am.
-On the way we saw a dhaba with decent washroom and decided to have breakfast there.
-Though it took them approx 30 mins to bring on hot parathas and tea, but it was delicious.
+On the way, we saw a dhaba with a decent washroom and decided to have breakfast there.
+Though it took them approx 30 mins to bring on hot parathas and tea, it was delicious.
 A hot meal makes so much of a difference.
 We were so overwhelmed by the timely meal that we didn’t realize we took the wrong route.
-We realized it when gps lady went gaga over taking a U-turn.
+We realized it when the GPS lady went gaga overtaking a U-turn.
 Initially, I played deaf to her pleas but when the screeching was too much, I realized that we actually need a kejri U-turn.
-Time showed 11.30am.
+The time showed 11.30 am.

 With tummy full, I decided to test Cheetah’s speed.
 The AWD mode was switched on and soon speed touched triple digits.
 Just like the batsmen who aims for 150 runs after hitting a ton, I too, tried the dare but gave up after 130 kmph.
 The car was rock steady but one tiny glitch from anyone on the road… the urge to drive fast was strong, but not strong enough it seemed.
 We entered Sawai Madhopur by 12.15pm.
 It is a small town.
 We planned to rush straight to Ranthambore National park to buy tickets.
 After driving for 8 km, we asked a policemen about the ticket counter.
 It was then when we realized that tickets are being sold at Sawai Madhopur and not at National Park.
 Damn.
 With no option left, we went back to the town and parked our car near ticket counter.

 In one word, the ticket counter was really chaotic.
 It resembled a proper ‘sarkari’ establishment.
-No queues, plenty of touts, no display of proper information, vehicles parked haphazardly and only cash transaction for current counter.
+No queues, plenty of touts, no display of proper information, vehicles parked haphazardly, and only cash transaction for the current counter.
 Moreover, the weather was warm.
 No need for jackets it seemed.
 We got the ID cards photocopied and filled up the information form meanwhile.
 After a lot of pushing and pulling, we reached the ticket window.
-We were all eagerly waiting that our luck charms us by allocation of anything between zone 1 to 5.
+Zones were being allocated and we were all eagerly waiting that our luck charms us by allocation of anything between zone 1 to 5.
 We plan, god laughs.
 We were allocated zone-8.
 Did we drive that fast, engaged in chaos for this?
 Zone-8, a buffer zone.
-There was no choice and we really wanted to go for jungle safari.
-So, grudgingly, we asked our gypsy driver to pick us up from hotel.
+There was no choice and we really wanted to go on jungle safari.
+So, grudgingly, we asked our gypsy driver to pick us up from the hotel.